Local carbon footprints

 This data comes from the Government’s “Domestic gas consumption by Lower Layer Super Output Area (LSOA)” and “Electricity consumption by Lower Layer Super Output Area (LSOA)” datasets which are available here.

-An LSOA to administrative ward directory was used to determine which LSOAs were associated with which wards.
-An ‘emissions factor’ was then applied to the electricity and gas data using the Government’s Greenhouse Gas Reporting Conversion Factors available here.
-Data from the 2021 Census on ‘Central Heating’ to determine other domestic heating fuels was also used, available here.
+We used an LSOA to administrative ward directory to determine which LSOAs were associated with which wards.
+We than applied an ‘emissions factor’ to the electricity and gas data using the Government’s Greenhouse Gas Reporting Conversion Factors available here.
+We also used data from the 2021 Census on ‘Central Heating’ to determine other domestic heating fuels available here.

 TRANSPORT BY CAR

 This was calculated using car ownership data for each ward, available here and the car mileage average for Manchester available here.
-An ‘emissions factor’ was then applied to the mileage by vehicle type using the Government’s Greenhouse Gas Reporting Conversion Factors available here.
+We than applied an ‘emissions factor’ to the mileage by vehicle type using the Government’s Greenhouse Gas Reporting Conversion Factors available here.
 Unlike electricity and gas data this is not an exact measurement and is limited by having to assume a share of the mileage travelled by all Manchester residents (reported by the Department of Transport) for each ward based on type of vehicle ownership.
-The Tyndall Centre recomends that this is the best way to calculate vehicle use from residents themselves as MOT data is less consistently available and there is no more localised data on travel carbon emissions available.
+We think this is the best way to calculate vehicle use from residents themselves as MOT data is less consistently available and there is no more localised data on travel carbon emissions available.

 ENERGY EFFICIENCY